-The student must be able to.
-1 - Carry out a clinical examination of pregnant with a disease of the colon and rectum.
-2 - Justify a specific plan for the examination of patients.
-3 - Correctly conduct a survey of patients 4 - Correctly interpret the results of clinical, laboratory, instrumental examination methods.
-5 - Argumentation of the choice of an operational method of treatment in each case.
-6 - Assist in operations.
-III.
-Tasks for independent work on the topic under study.
-1. List the methods of instrumental and laboratory diagnosis of bleeding from the upper gastrointestinal tract.
-2. Draw a diagram of the structure of the colon 2.
-Draw a diagram of the structure of the color
+- 1 Carry out a clinical examination of pregnant with a disease of the colon and rectum. - 2 Justify a specific plan for the examination of patients. - 3 Correctly conduct a survey of patients - 4 Correctly interpret the results of clinical, laboratory, instrumental examination methods. - 5 Argumentation of the choice of an operational method of treatment in each case. - 6 Assist in operations.

+- 1. List the methods of instrumental and laboratory diagnosis of bleeding from the upper gastrointestinal tract. - 2.
+Draw a diagram of the structure of the colon - 3.
+Draw a diagram of the structure of the rectum - 4.
+Describe clinical representation of total perianal fistula: - 5.
+Give a complication of nonspecific ulcerative colitis: